District of Alaska: History while a District

 Many people in Alaska found ways to profit from the gold rushes without actually panning for the metal themselves.
 At Ruby Creek, a strike in 1907, and a more substantial one in 1910 brought the rush of miners to the area and created the town of Ruby.
 The steamers the newcomers used required large quantities of wood to keep them moving, and residents along the river supplemented their trapping and fishing by maintaining profitable wood lots.
 Ruby grew from a tent city in 1911 to a river port and then had running water in summer, a theater, shops, and cafés.
 By 1917, at the height of the rush, creeks south of Ruby had yielded $875,000 worth of gold.

 Other precious and semiprecious metals were being mined in Alaska, too, particularly copper.
 In 1910, the richest copper mine in the world started operation at Kennicott in the Wrangell-St. Elias Mountains.
 The mine extracted more than 591,535 tons of copper ore from the earth, and at its peak employed more than 800 workers.

 The more traditional ways of life, fishing, in particular, also provided a livelihood for many Alaskans, particularly after canning was introduced.
 In 1878 businessmen built the first two canneries at Klawock and Sitka.
 In 1883 the Arctic Pack Company established a cannery at Nushagak Bay in Southwest Alaska, where they were able to exploit the immense runs of salmon.
 In 1880, two years later, the Alaska Packing Company opened a cannery across the bay, and by 1908, 10 canneries ringed Nushagak Bay in Southwest Alaska.
 Kodiak's first canneries were built in the late 19th century when word of phenomenal fish runs became widespread.

 By the turn of the 20th century, commercial fishing was gaining a foothold in the Aleutian Islands.
 Packing houses salted cod and herring, and salmon canneries were opened.
 Another traditional occupation, whaling, continued with no regard for over-hunting.
 They pushed the bowhead whales to the edge of extinction for the oil in their tissue (though in recent years, due to a decline in commercial whaling, their populations have rebounded enough for Natives to harvest many each year without affecting the population).
 The Aleuts soon suffered severe problems due to the depletion of the fur seals and sea otters which they needed for survival.
 As well as requiring the flesh for food, they also used the skins to cover their boats, without which they could not hunt.
 The Americans also expanded into the Interior and Arctic Alaska, exploiting the furbearers, fish, and other game on which Natives depended.

+Governors of the District of Alaska

+The following were the Governors of the District of Alaska, appointed by the President of the United States: